AJ730/FederatedLearningGans/README.md

 _This project is an adaptation of https://arxiv.org/abs/1811.03850_

 **Software**
-- tensorflow
+- Tensorflow
-- pytorch
+- Pytorch
-- mpi4py
+- Mpi4py
 - Ray.